Research PortalResearch Platforms and Portals (RPP) Competition

 If your project does not fall into any of the categories above, you are encouraged to access Compute Canada resources through other means:

 - All Compute Canada users have access to modest quantities of resources without scientific review through a new Rapid Access Service (RAS).
 (Note: RAS replaces what was formerly known as a default allocation.)

-- If you need more resources than can be obtained through Rapid Access but do not meet the RPP criteria above, please apply to the Resource Requests for Groups (RRG) competition.
+- If you need more resources than can be obtained through Rapid Access but do not meet the RPP criteria above, please apply to the Resources for Research Groups (RRG) competition.

 If you have any questions about whether your resource needs fit within the RPP Competition, please contact us at firstname.lastname@example.org to discuss.

 Allocations in this competition may be awarded over multiple years (maximum of three years).
 Multi-year allocations are subject to an annual review prior to the start of subsequent years and to the availability of resources.

 Individual applicants wishing to create more than one Research Platform or Portal may submit multiple applications (ie. one per portal) or may choose to combine their related platforms or portals into a single application.
 In addition, there is no restriction prohibiting an applicant from simultaneously holding an RPP and an RRG award.

 Please note that Compute Canada resources are limited and thus applications may be scaled based on need and availability.
 Please refer to the Appendix at the end of this Guide for the RPP Evaluation Criteria.